dmcblue/faded/story/messages.md

 It has worked!
 The ritual contacted the spirit and it agreed to summon a vast army of aide.
 In return, Kataban asked me merely to answer a riddle concerning the question, "Who are you?".
 These spirits are strange but it is a small matter if it brings safety to my people.
 I make haste now to study the spirit's history to best answer the riddle.
 - (illegible), Monarch of (illegible)

+11 of Herbsur, 1098
+I found the body of a Grand Magus from the Torin Enclave.
+How foolish have I been to enter these halls?
+If a Grand Magus cannot stand against the evils here, what chance do I have?
+I read the Torin's journal and I understand why this place is so forgotten.
+Unable to break the evils here, he spent his last hours setting magical wards to turn aside the interest of travelers and to warn mages of the dangers within.
+This last act delayed him long enough for the Steward to find him and deliver a mortal blow.
+There is no escape, such will be my fate too I suppose...
+- Chen ed Dal